 Gill did her teaching at home, surrounded by the four children who arrived in very quick succession, while David was Head of Instrumental Teaching for the London Borough of Barnet.

-From our front room … to a room High Street Methodist Church
+From our front room … to a room in the High Street Methodist Church Halls

 We had not planned to set up a music school, and we had no idea of the incredible interest in the Harpenden area for music making opportunities.
 The group which met in our front room wanted to meet again, and ‘could they bring along some friends?’
 But the front room was not big enough!